 Casa de Amparo has a long history of supporting LGBTQ+ and SOGIE youth.
 Case Managers and Therapists engage the youth's natural supports who are affirming of their individual needs and help reinforce protective factors that promote their positive outcomes and reduce risk factors.
 Casa de Amparo's groups and community meetings reinforce acceptance and support from staff and peers and provide a safe place for youth to support each other around issues related to gender identity and sexual orientation.
-Transitioning youth have also connected with community-based clubhouses and programs as additional resources to expand their supportive system.
+Transitioning youth have also connected with community-based clubhouses and programs as additional resources to expand their supportive system, while the health care department assists in connecting youth with affirming medical care including services provided onsite by TrueCare.

 Are youth made aware of anti-bullying policies and procedures?
-Yes □ No
+Yes □ No -- ----- ------